ijeomaukonu/ijeomaukonu/README.md

 - 👀 I’m interested in coding and cybersecurity
 - 🌱 I’m currently learning Frontend Development
 - 💞️ I’m looking to collaborate on different projects
-- 📫 How to reach me , you can reach me on linkedin @Ukonu Ijeoma
+- 📫 You can reach me on linkedin @Ukonu Ijeoma

 <!---
 ijeomaukonu/ijeomaukonu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.